mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 - Replacing fake flight data with real flight API
 - Implementing hotel data (fake) in the database.
 - Showing hotel data in search results.
-- Search filter working properly.
+- Search filter for hotels working properly.
 - Buying tickets and Booking hotel functionality (demo).
 - Add payment method form and make it functional.
 - Adding functionality of changing password, phone number, address, and date of birth from profile